Inside: Curious about the ins and outs of taking on freelance transcription jobs? Get insider tips on starting this work from home job.

 - A good computer or laptop with audio and Microsoft Word and high speed internet access.

 - Noise cancelling headphones like these.
 (If you get paid for the work and enjoy it, you can upgrade to better headphones.)

 - Express Scribe (Free software that most companies use for files.)

 Working With Companies

 Every transcription company has its own rules.
 You can work for more than one company if you can handle the load of work that both send you.
-But it’s important to remember the typing style rules of the company that sent you work.
+But it’s important to remember the format preference of the company that sent you work.